Vyral/base-template/_posts/2021-07-16-the-4-steps-of-lead-generation.md

 {% include excerpt.html %}

 Who doesn't love receiving repeat and referral business from their database?
 I know I sure do.
-Over half of our production each year comes directly from people that we know, their past clients, or friends and family referred to us by those people.
+Over half of our production each year comes directly from people that we know, whether they are past clients or friends and family referred to us by those people.
 Building a database that is consistently producing predictable results each year is truly the ultimate goal of all real estate agents.
 Once this idea finally got through to me, I have been on a mission to continually grow the number of people in our database as well as improve on the systems which get applied to them.

 **There are four laws of lead generation**.
 This comes directly from page 188 of “The Millionaire Real Estate Agent:”